Three tier Raspberry Pi and Arduino controlled home brewery

 The bottom two photos are of my new 50' 1/2" immersion chiller built with a dual helix design.
-No fittings were used in the kettle, just a thoughtful bending process. brass quick disconnects from Rona are soldered to the 1/2" tube on the outlet and a whirlpool return line is plumbed in the middle.
+No fittings were used in the chilling coil, just a thoughtful bending process. brass quick disconnects are soldered to the 1/2" tube on the outlet and a whirlpool return line is plumbed in the middle.
 More pics to come :)

 April 2013 - Out with old shelf, in with new